 Sec.
-2.12. - Publication of ordinances.
+2.12. - Publication of ordinances and other required public notices.

-Except as otherwise provided by law or this Charter, the city secretary shall give notice of the enactment of every ordinance imposing any penalty, fine or forfeiture for any violation of any of its provisions, and of every other ordinance required by law or this Charter to be published, by causing said ordinance, or its caption and penalty, to be published at least one time within ten (10) days after passage thereof in the official newspaper of the city.
+Except as otherwise required by law or this Charter, the city secretary shall give notice of the enactment of every ordinance imposing any penalty, fine or forfeiture for any violation of any of its provisions, and of every other ordinance required by law or this Charter to be published, by causing said ordinance, or its caption and penalty, to be published (i) at least one time within ten (10) days after passage thereof in the official newspaper of the city or (ii) by posting on the municipal bulletin board for City Council agendas at City Hall and on the city's internet website continuously for twenty (20) days after passage.
+Except as otherwise provided by law or this Charter, any requirement of the city council, or any board, department or official of the city, to provide notice with respect to any real or personal property, act, event, hearing, or other occurrence, by advertisement or notice, publication of such advertisement or notice on the municipal bulletin board and on the city's internet website, continuously for at least seventy two (72) hours or for such other longer time frame for advertisement or prescribed by law, if any, shall be sufficient public notice.
 The affidavit of publication by the publisher of such newspaper, taken before any officer authorized to administer oaths and filed with the city secretary, shall be conclusive proof of the legal publication and promulgation of such ordinance in all courts.